 The HP Universal Print Driver for Windows PostScript is a good example of a generic printer driver that supports PostScript.
 You can use one of the links below to download the driver.
 It is important that you select the edition that matches your installed operating system.

-- Go to HP Universal Print Driver for Windows PostScript (x86) to download the HP Universal Print Driver for Windows PostScript for 32-bit systems.
+- Go to HP Universal Print Driver for Windows PostScript (x86) to select and download the HP Universal Print Driver for Windows PostScript for 32-bit systems.

-- Go to HP Universal Print Driver for Windows PostScript (x64) to download the HP Universal Print Driver for Windows PostScript for 64-bit systems.
+- Go to HP Universal Print Driver for Windows PostScript (x64) to select and download the HP Universal Print Driver for Windows PostScript for 64-bit systems.

 After installing the driver, you can run the PDF printer setup again and specify the installed driver.